KCL-BMEIS/OOP/week1.md

 # The command prompt

-When started, the terminal will (typically) show a _prompt_, and wait for you to enter commands.
+When started, the shell will show a _prompt_, and wait for you to enter commands.

 --